What to see and do in Bagan

 3. Gubyaukgyi Myinkaba temple and Mya Zedi Pagoda

 Close to Buledi, there is Gubyaukgyi temple with its interior walls and ceilings decorated with fragments of ancient mural paintings that depict scenes from the Jataka tales, the stories that tell about the previous lives of the Buddha.
 Outside the temple, we meet a group of Women Pa-O, with their typical dark suit and colourful towel on the head, here on pilgrimage.
-Next to the temple, stands the Mya Zedi Pagoda, built by Prince Raja Kumar, son of King Kyansitthar, in the memory of his queen mother.
+Next to the temple stands the Mya Zedi Pagoda, built by Prince Raja Kumar, son of King Kyansitthar, in the memory of his queen mother.

 4. Htilominlo Temple

 Jumped on the E-bike, we reach Htilominlo Temple, a large majestic structure towering 46 meters high.
-The temple is set on a low platform and has a symmetrical floor plan, but for the Eastern entrance porch that extends further out than the other three.
+The temple is set on a low platform and has a symmetrical floor plan, but the Eastern entrance porch extends further out than the other three.
 The massive lower cube is topped with three receding terraces.
 The much smaller second cube has another three terraces.
-All of them contain small stupas on each of its corners.
+All of them contain small stupas on each of their corners.

 5. Ananda Temple

 After stopping for lunch at ‘’the Moon” restaurant, we go on visiting Ananda Temple.
 Said to be built around 1105 by King Kyanzittha, it’s a masterpiece incorporating Myanmar and Indian architectural styles that boast four standing Buddhas, each faces a distinct direction.

 The next stop is Dhammayangyi, the most massive temple in the plain of Bagan.
 The enormous structure that was never completed consists of a massive square base topped by six receding terraces.
 It was built around 1170 by King Narathu, also known as Kalagya Min, the “king killed by Indians”.